CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Cost Model of CARMI

 \subsubsection{Time}

-The time required for an inner node to predict the next branch consists of two parts: the access time and the computation time.
-The access time, denoted as $TCost_{access}$, refers to the amount of time required to read the content of the inner node, which depends on where it is stored (shown in Table~\ref{tab:latency}).
-Tree nodes are primarily stored in DRAM by default, but we can still choose to store part of the index in faster/slower devices to achieve a fine-grained cost/efficiency tradeoff.
-The computation time, denoted as $TCost_{CPU}$, refers to the amount of time required for the model to calculate the location of the next node.
-For most machine learning models, the computation time is a fixed value.

-The total time required for an inner node $M$ to predict the next branch, denoted as $TCost(M)$, is the sum of the access time and the computation time:
+The time cost of an inner node includes two parts: the access time and the computation time, denoted as $TCost_{access}$ and $TCost_{CPU}$, respectively. $TCost_{access}$ refers to the time to read the node content, which is equal to the latency of the main memory due to our cache-aware design in Section~\ref{sec:cache}. $TCost_{CPU}$ is the time required for a model to compute the index of the next node, which only depends on the model type.
+Then, the total time required for an inner node $M$ to predict the next branch is: $TCost(M) = TCost_{CPU} + TCost_{access}$.